Ollie Campbell

 Seamus Oliver Campbell (born 5 March 1954) is an Irish former rugby union player.
-He played flyhalf for Ireland from 1976 to 1984.
-He is most well known for his role in orchestrating Ireland's Triple Crown victory at the 1982 Five Nations Championship, breaking a drought of over 30 years.
-Campbell has been described as Ireland's most complete flyhalf since Jackie Kyle.
+He played flyhalf for Ireland from 1976 to 1984 and represented the British Lions on two tours.
+He helped orchestrate Ireland's Triple Crown victory at the 1982 Five Nations Championship, breaking a drought of over 30 years.
+In 2004 Campbell was described as Ireland's most complete flyhalf since Jackie Kyle.

-Old Belvedere's sportsground on Anglesea Road in Dublin was renamed Ollie Campbell Park in his honour in 2019.
+Old Belvedere's sports ground on Anglesea Road in Dublin was renamed Ollie Campbell Park in his honour in 2019.

 Youth and club rugby

-Campbell was educated at Belvedere College, a famous Irish rugby school in Dublin, where he was on the teams that won the Leinster Schools Senior Cup twice in a row in 1971 and 1972.
-Campbell played for Old Belvedere at club level and represented Leinster at provincial level, although prior to the professional era.
-While playing for Old Belvedere, he traveled to the United States in 1978, where he played in New York City against the Old Maroon Rugby Club.
+Campbell was educated at Belvedere College, a famous rugby school in Dublin, where he was on the teams that won the Leinster Schools Senior Cup in 1971 and 1972.
+Campbell played for Old Belvedere at club level and Leinster at provincial level, during the amateur era.
+While playing for Old Belvedere, he travelled to the United States in 1978, where he played in New York City against the Old Maroon Rugby Club.

 International career

-Campbell won a total of 22 caps for Ireland from 1976–1984, scoring 217 test points.
-Campbell's international career was more brief than this span suggests, however, as Campbell played only four full seasons for Ireland from 1980–84.
+Campbell won 22 caps for Ireland from 1976–1984, scoring 217 test points.
+Campbell's international career was more brief than this span suggests, as he played only four full seasons for Ireland from 1980–84.
 Of his career totals, he won 22 caps and scored 182 points in the Five Nations tournament.
 He toured twice with Ireland, to Australia in 1979 and to South Africa in 1981.